-Without the help of trustworthy organizations like CIMA, these children literally have no hope.
-CIMA is founded on the principle of giving hope to boys who would otherwise remain on the streets, facing all the terrible consequences that go along with that life.
-CIMA is hope for these boys and for the future of Peru.
+Without the help of transparent and serious organizations like CIMA these children would have no hope.
+CIMA was founded on the principle of giving hope to children and adolescents, without it that they would be left on the streets facing terrible consequences.
+CIMA is hope for these children and for Peru.